Nota Bene Literary Competition

 The International Poet Laureate Award of $1,000 is given to the author of the most outstanding poem.
 In addition to the scholarship award, the International Poet Laureate will be invited to present their poem during one of Phi Theta Kappa’s international events.

-The Reynolds Scholarship Awards of $500 each are given to up to four authors whose manuscripts were deemed outstanding.
+The Reynolds Scholarship Awards of $500 each are given to up to four authors and/or artists whose works were deemed outstanding.
 These awards are endowed by the Donald W. Reynolds Foundation in Pine Bluff, Arkansas, and honor the memory of the late Donald W. Reynolds, founder of the Donrey Media Group.

 All members will be notified by email, regardless of whether their entries were selected for publication.
 After all scholarship winners have been notified, a list of winning entries will be published on the Phi Theta Kappa website.
 Members whose entries have been selected to be published retain the rights to their work.